-The geology of the proposed port and stockpile area consists of unconsolidated to more or less consolidated alluvial deposits at the surface.
+The geology of the proposed port consists of unconsolidated to more or less consolidated alluvial deposits at the surface.
 The bedrock is likely to consist of consolidated alluvium and, possibly, buried Quaternary coral reef, but boring will be required to prove the nature of the bedrock.